-Chapter 5.
+Chapter 4.
 Configuring GBS for GemStone/S 64 Bit

-Installing GemStone/S 64 Bit Version 3.5.1
+Installing GemStone/S 64 Bit Version 3.6

-This chapter describes the procedure for installing GemStone/S 64 BitTM version 3.5.1.
+This chapter describes the procedure for installing GemStone/S 64 BitTM version 3.6.
 We recommend that you set up GemStone initially on a single machine, to ensure that all the pieces work together.
 At the end of this chapter, we suggest refinements you might want to make.
 Further setup to run a distributed system are described in the System Administration Guide.
-You will need to adjust the installation process to meet your specific needs
+You will need to adjust the installation process to meet your specific needs.

 If you are upgrading to this release from a previous version of GemStone/S 64 Bit, follow the instructions in the appropriate later chapter of this Installation Guide.
-These upgrade instructions will provide details on steps that need to be taken before and after the installation as described in this chapter.
+These upgrade instructions will provide details on steps that need to be taken before and after the installation described here.